aashish6140/HR_Attrition_Analysis_PowerBI/README.md

 # HR_Attrition_Analysis_PowerBI

-Analyse an HR Attrition data
+Analysis an HR Attrition data
-Created a intractive dashboard using PowerBI
+Created a interactive dashboard using PowerBI